shikhars3145/impressions-store/README.md

 ## IMPRESSIONS-STORE
-A Fasion E-Commerce Website build with react and firebase.
+A Fashion E-Commerce Website build with react and firebase.

 [Check it out here](https://impressions-store.herokuapp.com/)